 Cancellation policy for all classes:

 Eventbrite fees are non-refundable.
 Class fees are non-refundable unless class is cancelled.
 In the event of unforeseen instructor absence all efforts will be made to re-schedule missed classes.
 If for some reason you are unable to attend the course, you may send someone else in your place.
 Please contact us at sanjosilk at gmail dot com

 We are a dealer for Ashford looms and accessories.
+We offer 10% discount on Ashford orders over $400.
 Please enquire.